pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `master_instance_group` - (Optional) Configuration block to use an [Instance Group](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html#emr-plan-instance-groups) for the [master node type](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-master-core-task-nodes.html#emr-plan-master).
 Cannot be specified if `master_instance_type` argument or `instance_group` configuration blocks are set.
 Detailed below.
 * `master_instance_type` - (Optional, **DEPRECATED**) Use the `master_instance_group` configuration block `instance_type` argument instead.
 The EC2 instance type of the master node.
 Cannot be specified if `master_instance_group` or `instance_group` configuration blocks are set.
 * `scale_down_behavior` - (Optional) The way that individual Amazon EC2 instances terminate when an automatic scale-in activity occurs or an `instance group` is resized.
 * `additional_info` - (Optional) A JSON string for selecting additional features such as adding proxy information.
-Note: Currently there is no API to retrieve the value of this argument after EMR cluster creation from provider, therefore Terraform cannot detect drift from the actual EMR cluster if its value is changed outside Terraform.
+Note: Currently there is no API to retrieve the value of this argument after EMR cluster creation from provider, therefore this provider cannot detect drift from the actual EMR cluster if its value is changed outside this provider.
 * `service_role` - (Required) IAM role that will be assumed by the Amazon EMR service to access AWS resources
 * `security_configuration` - (Optional) The security configuration name to attach to the EMR cluster.
 Only valid for EMR clusters with `release_label` 4.8.0 or greater
 * `core_instance_group` - (Optional) Configuration block to use an [Instance Group](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html#emr-plan-instance-groups) for the [core node type](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-master-core-task-nodes.html#emr-plan-core).
 Cannot be specified if `core_instance_count` argument, `core_instance_type` argument, or `instance_group` configuration blocks are set.
 Detailed below.